 - limit the number of people who can view this information;

-- ensure privacy and confidentiality;
+- ensure privacy and confidentiality; and

-- communicate widely the purpose of the data collection, how the information will be used, and our commitment to privacy.
+- communicate widely the purpose of the data collection, how the information will be used and our commitment to privacy.

 - Policy and Procedures on Academic Appointments